torrentg/ccruncher/ccruncher/trunk/samples/readme.txt

     P(alive->dead)  = 0.1
     P(dead->alive)  = 0.0
     P(dead->dead)   = 1.0
-  1 time step of 12 months length
+  12 time steps of 1 month length
   The client has an unique asset with this profile:
     asset value at t=12 is 1 if client is alive and asset value at t=12 is 0 if client dead (default)